tscheffl/Contiki-Examples/TCP-client/README.md

 This is a simple TCP-Client making an outgoing connection to `aaaa::1` on port `1234`.

-The following settings have been applied to `platform/minimal-net/contiki_conf.h`:
+The following settings have to be applied to `platform/minimal-net/contiki_conf.h`:

 ```
 #undef UIP_CONF_IPV6_RPL